mkumar2003/react-learning/Assignment/Assignment 5.md

 ```

 ## Q: What are `React Hooks`?
-A: In React version 16.8, React introduced a new pattern called Hooks.
-React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
-Hooks can be stateful and can manage side-effects.
-Hooks allow you to reuse stateful logic without changing your component hierarchy.
-This makes it easy to share Hooks among many components or with the community.
-### React provides a bunch of standard in-built hooks:
-- useState: To manage states.
-Returns a stateful value and an updater function to update it.
-- useEffect: To manage side-effects like API calls, subscriptions, timers, mutations, and more.
-- useContext: To return the current value for a context.
-- useReducer: A useState alternative to help with complex state management.
-- useCallback: It returns a memorized version of a callback to help a child component not re-render unnecessarily.
-- useMemo: It returns a memoized value that helps in performance optimizations.
-- useRef: It returns a ref object with a current property.
-The ref object is mutable.
-It is mainly used to access a child component imperatively.
-- useLayoutEffect: It fires at the end of all DOM mutations.
-It's best to use useEffect as much as possible over this one as the useLayoutEffect fires synchronously.
-- useDebugValue: Helps to display a label in React DevTools for custom hooks.
+A: React Hooks are functions that allow you to use state and other React features in functional components.
+Before Hooks were introduced in React 16.8, state and lifecycle methods were only available in class components.
+Hooks enable functional components to manage state, perform side effects, and handle other complex functionality, making your code more readable and easier to manage.
+-State Hook (useState): This Hook allows you to add state to functional components.
+It returns an array containing the current state value and a function to update it.
+You can use multiple useState calls to manage multiple pieces of state.

+-Effect Hook (useEffect): This Hook lets you perform side effects in your components, such as fetching data, directly updating the DOM, or setting up subscriptions.
+It replaces lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount.

 ## Q: Why do we need `useState Hook`?
 A: `useState hook` is used to maintain the state in our React application.
 It keeps track of the state changes so basically useState has the ability to encapsulate local state in a functional component.
 The  useState hook is a special function that takes the `initial state` as an `argument` and `returns an array` of two entries.
-UseState encapsulate only singular value from the state, for multiple state need to have useState calls.
 #### Syntax for useState hook
 ```
 const [state, setState] = useState(initialstate);